MicrosoftDocs/azure-devops-docs/docs/articles/perform-migration-from-svn-to-git.md

 * Prepare a migration environment
 * Convert the source SVN repository to a local Git repository
 * (Optional) Synchronize the local Git repository with any changes from SVN repository while developers continue using SVN
-* Push the local Git repository to a remote Git repository hosted on Visual Studio Team Services (VSTS)
+* Push the local Git repository to a remote Git repository hosted on Azure Repos
-* Lock SVN repository, synchronize any remaining changes from SVN repository to local Git repository and push final changes to the remote Git repository on VSTS
+* Lock SVN repository, synchronize any remaining changes from SVN repository to local Git repository and push final changes to the remote Git repository on Azure Repos
 * Developers switch to Git as main source control system

 ## Prepare a migration environment